limikael/ideas/MakeAtTheOnion.md

 # Make At The Onion

+This idea is about creating a makerspace at [The Onion Collective](https://theonionco.com/).

 The inital idea came to me because I want a space so that I can make stuff, and I really want to make stuff.
 There are other makerspaces in Bali, but I don't like the commute down to Denpasar and it is stressful and the environment is not as inspiring as in Ubud.